WreckingBANG/NativeAlpha-You/README.md

 *Q: Can I keep multiple log-in sessions of the same website?*

-A: Yes, this is possible using the sandbox feature of Native Alpha Plus.
+A: Yes, this is possible using the sandbox feature of NativeYou.

-*Q: Why isn't the sandbox feature in Native Alpha Plus enabled by default?*
+*Q: Why isn't the sandbox feature in NativeYou enabled by default?*

 A: The sandboxing approach is recommended for specific usage rather than general usage because it can limit the performance of the application and increase the disk usage.
 Therefore, use it for privacy-invasive websites or websites where you want to be logged in twice, but not for any website just because you can.